Sfander(or Sharon) is a member in Canada . She has been a member for over 2 years (983 days).

-I also try my best to register the cards on the day I get them and I only register received cards.
+I try very hard to register the cards on the day I get them and I only register received cards.
 Registering the postcards is so important because if you don't register them...I and others can't send them out.
 To me, that's the best of Postcrossing.

-Thank you for reading my profile and I wish you all lots of happy days and lots of postcards filling your mailboxes!!...from your Postcrossing friend, Sharon.
+Thank you for reading my profile and I wish you all lots of happy days and lots of postcards filling your mailboxes!!...from your Postcrossing friend